CHENG & TSUI Professional Development Award for Teachers of Chinese

-Notification of winner(s) will be sent by email on June 15.
+Notification of winner(s) will be sent by email on January 15 of the following year.
 The name(s) of winner(s) will be announced and Award(s) presented at the CLTA Annual Meeting.
 The name(s) of winner(s) will also be reported in the January issue of the CLTA Newsletter and on this web page.

 |2003:||Jin-huei Enya Dai (University of California, Santa Barbara)

 CLTA Paper Title: “Using Internet to Facilitate a Business Chinese Course.”